-The ARISk® Autism Risk Assessment Test is a multi-SNP (Single Nucleotide Polymorphism) genetic test which identifies the risk of autism spectrum disorders in children who have older siblings diagnosed with an ASD.
+The ARISk® Autism Risk Assessment Test is a genetic test which identifies the risk of autism spectrum disorders in children.

 Click here to learn more about the ARISk Test or to request a DNA collection kit.